davidanthonymalone/testAssessment0203/README.md

 ## What's Included

 - `homeOfficeTestAssess.jmx` – The full JMeter test plan.
-- `PerformanceTestingAssessment.pdf` – My write-up explaining the approach, how I met the criteria, test types, results, and screenshots.
+- `PerformanceTestingAssessment.pdf` – My write up explaining the approach, how I met the criteria, test types, results, and screenshots.
-- `data/users.csv` – CSV file with variables for script.
+- `data/users.csv` – CSV file with variables for the JMeter script.

 ## What I Did